jdreaver/rust-os/README.md

   - Page table concurrency:
     - Consider representing each PageTableEntry as `AtomicU64`, or in the page table as `AtomicInt<u64, PageTableEntry>`
 - Userspace
   - Ensure userspace page fault properly throws an error.
 Currently nothing gets printed.
-  - Be much more careful in `task_userspace_setup` because `jump_to_userspace` doesn't return.
-Ensure that marking `jump_to_userspace` with return of `-> !` actually solves all my problems.
-Before I had that I had some puzzling stack corruption.
-    - Actually I think the breakage was just the code being pushed off the page.
+We hang on the first `log::error` call.
   - Set up and execute ELF for real in `task_userspace_setup`.
 Map segments to memory, make a stack, use real start location, etc.
     - Use a fresh page table!
       - Copy all of the higher half entries for the kernel page table.